Chinhvn113/DoorCounter/README.md

 *Recommendation:* Redirect output to a log file or use a service like `systemd` or `fluentd` to aggregate logs in production.

----

-## ⚖️ License & Disclaimer

-**Copyright © 2025 AutoProcAI.**

-*This software is provided "as is".
-While designed for industrial use, accuracy depends on environmental factors (lighting, camera angle).
-It is not intended for safety-critical applications.*